Azure/Service-Fabric-Troubleshooting-Guides/Security/Use Azure Resource Explorer to add the Secondary Certificate.md

 #### 1. Create a new certificate and Upload to Key Vault.
 There are multiple methods to do this depending on intent and configuration, some are listed below.
 Choose one of the below that meets configuration and security requirements:

   > a.
 Create with any reputable CA
   > b.
-Generate Selfsigned certs using Azure Portal -> Key Vault.
+Generate self-signed certs using Azure Portal -> Key Vault.
   > c.
-Create and Upload using PowerShell - [CreateKeyVaultAndCertificateForServiceFabric.ps1](../Scripts/CreateKeyVaultAndCertificateForServiceFabric.ps1)
+Create and upload using PowerShell - [CreateKeyVaultAndCertificateForServiceFabric.ps1](../Scripts/CreateKeyVaultAndCertificateForServiceFabric.ps1)

 ### Azure Resource Explorer virtual machine scale set

 #### 2. In <https://resources.azure.com>, navigate to the virtual machine scale set configured for the cluster:

 ```
     subscriptions